Charlotte County, FL Logo

 Required Forms & Documents

-• Application for Construction Permit (1-page form) 1 original signed.
+• Application for Construction Permit (1 original signed)

 • Demolition of Structures for Zoning Conformance (1 copy): This form is used to document the extent of demolition and responsibilities.
-Form is to be used ONLY for demolition of a building or structure and NOT for interior demolition.
+Form is to be used ONLY for demolition of a building or structure.
 Please submit or upload with permit application.

-• Drawings/Plans/Engineering (2 sets or copies): Sketch site plan or floor plan clearly indicating the area or structure(s) to be demolished.
+• Drawings/Plans/Engineering (2 copies/sets): Sketch site plan or floor plan clearly indicating the area or structure(s) to be demolished.
+If it is a full demolition, the site plan is required.
+If it is an interior demolition, the floor plan with scope of work is required.
 Must be wet seal if applying for a permit through our office.
-Digitally signed & sealed engineered plans for contractors using our online portal.
+Digitally signed and sealed engineered plans for contractors using our online portal.

-• Notice of Commencement (1 recorded copy): Any improvement for which the direct contract price is greater than $2,500.
+• Notice of Commencement (1 copy signed and recorded): Any improvement for which the direct contract price is greater than $5,000.
 Must be submitted prior to scheduling the first inspection.

-• Owner-Builder Disclosure Statement (1 original, personally signed at the permit counter) Eligible Owner-Builders must complete this form in person at the time of application.
-Required by Florida law in order to be exempt from having to be a licensed contractor (sale or lease of the property is prohibited for one year from permit completion).
+• Owner-Builder Disclosure Statement (1 original, personally signed at the permit counter): Eligible Owner-Builders must complete this form in person at the time of application.
+Required by Florida law in order to be exempt from having to be a licensed contractor (sale, rental or lease of the property is prohibited for 1 year from permit completion).

 Fees